janosh/matbench-discovery/site/src/routes/how-to-contribute/+page.md

 ## 📙 &thinsp; Usage

-Here's an example script of how to download the training and test set files for training a new model, recording the results and submitting them via pull request to this benchmark:
+This example script downloads the training and test data for training a model:

 <!-- TODO remove notest meta key once repo is public and file can be downloaded without token -->